fleu42/docker-cartodb/README.md

 docker-cartodb
 ==============

-That container provides a fully working cartodb development solution without the installation hassle.
+This docker container provides a fully working cartodb development solution without the installation hassle.

-Just run and connect to http://cartodb.localhost into you browser.
+Just run the commands and then connect to http://cartodb.localhost with your you browser.

 The default login is dev/pass1234.
 You may want to change it when you'll run it for the outside.